Gluten-Free Lemon Bars (Grain-Free)

 How do you make the best lemon bars?

 Use real lemons.
 No skimping on this.
 You just can’t get the same great flavor from a bottle.
-You will need them anyway in order to make the lemon zest called for in the recipe.
+You will need fresh anyway for the lemon zest called in the recipe.

 Lining a pan with parchment paper is always a good idea though if that's what you're using - it makes for easy cleanup and also easier to get the bars out of the pan!

 Now that you have found the perfect flour, you will be wanting to find the perfectly ripe lemon.
 For the best lemons look for a smooth or glossy texture.
 If it’s too bumpy it will be under-ripe or not juicy.
 Another sign of ripening is a waxy sheen.
-Since all citrus fruit, including lemons ripen on the tree, be sure to pick one that is that bright cheery shade of yellow.
-It won’t get any more ripe after you bring it home.
+Since all citrus fruit, including lemons, ripen on the tree, be sure to pick one that is that bright cheery shade of yellow.
+It won’t ripen after you bring it home.

 To squeeze or not to squeeze?
 While squeezing fruit while you shop is generally frowned upon, when it comes to citrus, it’s a must.
 The juiciest lemons are not the hard ones but the ones that give a little when squeezing them.
 A lemon that is too hard will be either under-ripe or shriveled inside.